 It’s been over 3 months since we moved to Chiang Mai, Thailand.
-We’ve been catching up here like crazy on the website, working on some new projects and of course traveling a little.
+We’ve been catching up here like crazy on the website, working on some new projects, and of course, traveling a little.
 We have made time to travel to explore Angkor Wat and visit our friend Sok in Siem Reap Cambodia.
-Found ourselves exploring Bangkok in 3 days with a friend from home.
+We found ourselves exploring Bangkok in 3 days with a friend from home.
 We took a boat ride back to our favorite island in the world Koh Lipe Thailand.
 We even made it all the way over to India to celebrate the Holi festival.
 But the easiest getaway would be a road trip!

 We opted to get the tiniest car that would fit us(sort of), for only $52 a couple.
 We had a lovely Toyota Yaris for our 3 day Thailand road trip.
 It fit us and our luggage fine, but it didn’t like the hills or getting up to speed… It did the job.

 *When looking for the best price and biggest selection of hotels in Thailand check prices on Booking.com, we’ve found they are the best option and have a great cancelation policy.*